Some posts contain compensated links. Please read this disclaimer for more info.

 Because of its phenomenal beaches and magnificent harbor, Budva has been a tourist destination since the 1930s.
 Beach tourism in the area began with the arrival of the very first foreign tourists—affluent Czechs.
 The town remains a hugely popular beach destination in this part of Europe, visited by more than 650,000 tourists every year (which accounts for about 44% of all tourist visits in Montenegro, just in this small coastal town).

 It’s grown into a modern, well-established town featuring beaches, cultural attractions, and fantastic nightlife.
 People who visit Montenegro nowadays will typically also spend at least a day in Budva.
-Especially it’s vibrant party scene sets it apart from other tourist hotspots in the region such as the Bay of Kotor and Dubrovnik.
+Especially its vibrant party scene sets it apart from other tourist hotspots in the region, such as the Bay of Kotor and Dubrovnik.

 Budva Guide: Best Things To Do In Budva, Montenegro

 The absolute star of all Budva attractions is Stari Grad or the Old Town in English.
 A miniature version of Dubrovnik and one of the oldest towns along the Adriatic Sea coast, this historic town is surrounded by fortified walls and home to cobbled streets and beautiful buildings.
-You can walk the town walls and visited historic sites such as the Citadel and a host of striking churches.
+You can walk the town walls and visited historical sites such as the Citadel and a host of striking churches.

 Exploring the Old Town of Budva is without question among the top things to do in Montenegro.
 The best Budva sightseeing happens here and nowhere else!
 It’s busy from early in the morning to well into the night.

 If you want to visit a museum in Budva, the Archaeological Museum is a superb choice.
 Encompassing three floors, this fascinating history museum retraces the complicated history of Budva in various exhibits.
 This is one of the best places to visit in Budva if you want to learn more about this ancient region’s culture and history.